BDC Hamburger Icon

 Open row

-Open offices were meant to be the antidote to the woes of cubicle dwelling — a friendlier, more efficient and generally more human workplace.
-While these office setups do come with some benefits, they’re also not without shortcomings.
-As a result, open-office plans have received a fair amount of backlash in recent years.
+Open offices were meant to be the antidote to the woes of cubicle dwelling — a friendlier, more efficient, and generally more human workplace.
+Although these office setups come with some benefits, they also have shortcomings.
+As a result, open office plans have received a fair amount of backlash in recent years.
+So are open offices workplaces that improve productivity or inhibit it?
+It turns out the answer is both.

 TipBottom line